 Are you enthusiastic about STEM and want to share your enthusiasm with others?
 Have you always wanted to make a real and positive impact on the education of young people and adults?
 Are you somebody who wants to make a difference to the world by educating others on how STEM impacts on our lives?

-This degree will prepare you to become a competent, thoughtful, reflective and innovative practitioner, and will develop the subject-specific knowledge and skills to allow progression to PGCE routes of study for those wishing to train to be a STEM teacher.
+The Education for STEM degree will prepare you to become a competent, thoughtful, reflective and innovative practitioner, and will develop the subject-specific knowledge and skills to allow progression to PGCE routes of study for those wishing to train to be a STEM teacher.

-The course has a placement opportunity in each of the three years of study so that you can relate what you have been taught to a real-world situation.
+The STEM course has a placement opportunity in each of the three years of study so that you can relate what you have been taught to a real-world situation.
 The placements will be undertaken in a number of different environments including the community, school, industry and an international placement in the final year.

 This course is subject to validation.